Kiffhost/exalted-scripture-understanding/Merits/Language.md

 ### Seatongue
 A language family spoken in the West.
 Its written form consists of a simple alphabet of lines and dots whose connection to one another can be exceedingly complex.
 ### Guild Cant
-A secret language spoken only by members of the Guild.
+A secret language spoken only by members of the [[Guild]].
 Its written form is composed of simple horizontal and vertical lines, designed to be able to be written quickly and unobtrusively when necessary.
 ### Local Tongues
 Creation contains countless languages spoken by specific “barbarian” tribes, insular ethnic enclaves, isolated island-dwellers, and various other small groups.
 Four such languages may be learned with a single Merit purchase.
 ### Sign languages
-#custom Sign languages are most commonly spoken by the [[Deaf]], and friends and family thereof.
+#custom Sign languages are most commonly used by the [[Deaf]], and friends and family thereof.
 Such languages are highly dialectal and isolated, but are often supplemented with mouthing linked to the local spoken language.
 A single merit purchase may allow the learning of two of the following:
 - [[#Realmsign]]
 - [[#Dragonsign]]
 - Up to 4 **Local Sign Languages**